GoogleCloudPlatform/gcp-service-broker/docs/releasing.md

 - [ ] An ISV Program Manager will make the release available to "All Users" after review.
 Partner Admins can make the release available to "Admin Users".
 - [ ] Merge the release branch once done.
 - [ ] Make a release announcement in the gcp-service-broker Google Group like [this one](https://groups.google.com/forum/#!topic/gcp-service-broker/7Ae9D2B1AzE).
+- [ ] Submit an issue to https://github.com/cf-platform-eng/gcp-pcf-quickstart to update the GCP PCF quickstart.